KHajduk00/BASHo/README.md

 # BASHō - Your Linux Terminal Assistant

 BASHō is a super-lightweight and efficient terminal assistant designed to help users navigate and utilize Linux efficiently.
-Inspired by both the Bash shell and the haiku poet Matsuo Bashō, this tool provides concise, relevant Linux command-line assistance using the Claude 3 Haiku model via DuckDuckGo Search.
+Inspired by both the Bash shell and the haiku poet Matsuo Bashō, this tool provides concise, relevant Linux command-line assistance using multiple llm models (Claude 3 Haiku recommended) via DuckDuckGo Search.

 ## Features
 - **Minimalist Responses**: Provides short and to-the-point Linux-related answers.